 Start with a local contest at your school

-While following the Poster Contest Rules and Guidelines, your students will design their own Georgia wildlife license plates to include nongame wildlife and/or native plants.
+While following the Poster Contest Rules and Guidelines, your students will design artwork that includes nongame wildlife and/or native plants.
 They then will compete at the local level in a school-wide poster contest.
 First-, second- and third-place winners should be chosen from your school’s entries for the local-level contest at your school.

 All participating students can receive place award ribbons and a Give Wildlife a Chance certificate (refer to Contest Awards section).